ktorio/ktor-documentation/topics/websocket.md

 * `onConnect` happens at the start of the block.
 * `onMessage` happens after successfully reading a message (for example, with `incoming.receive()`) or using suspended iteration with `for(frame in incoming)`.
 * `onClose` happens when the `incoming` channel is closed.
-That would complete the suspended iteration, or throw a `ClosedReceiveChannelException` when trying to receive a message`.
+That would complete the suspended iteration, or throw a `ClosedReceiveChannelException` when trying to receive a message.
 * `onError` is equivalent to other exceptions.

 In both `onClose` and `onError`, the `closeReason` property is set.